kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/05_zsh_setup/transcript.md

 ```

-In my case I've activated the gianu theme.
+In my case I've activated the agnoster theme.
 However some themes do require some extra work to setup, such as installing font packages.